Zernach/gauntlet-ai-figna-frontend/AUTHENTICATION_IMPLEMENTATION.md

 ## Troubleshooting

 ### "Authentication failed"
-- Check Google OAuth is enabled in Supabase
+- Check authentication provider is enabled in Supabase
 - Verify redirect URLs are configured
-- Check Client ID and Secret are correct
+- Check provider credentials are correct

 ### "Token expired"
 - Token refresh may have failed